Canadian history everyone should know

 Children in Care

 The Canadian government spends less money on children living on reserves than off reserves.
 This results in lower quality of social services and education.
-First Nations children are overrepresented in the child welfare system and when apprehended, children are often not place with support systems sensitive to Aboriginal culture.
+Indigenous children are overrepresented in the child welfare system and when apprehended, children are often not place with support systems sensitive to Aboriginal culture.